Baycrest launches study combining music and brain stimulation to improve memory

 September 18, 2017

-Baycrest will embark on the first study combining music therapy with brain stimulation to improve memory among patients with Mild Cognitive Impairment (MCI).
+Baycrest will embark on the first study combining music with brain stimulation to improve memory among patients with Mild Cognitive Impairment (MCI).

 This study could pave the way to developing an affordable and easy-to-use treatment for MCI patients, who face a higher risk of developing Alzheimer’s disease.